Harshal-25C/Number_guessing_game_H_C_/README.md

 Your score is determined by the number of attempts left after guessing the correct number in each round.
 The total score is accumulated across all rounds.

-## Get Started

-Clone this repository and run the `Task_2.java` file in your Java environment to start playing the Number Guessing Game!

----

-**Caption:** "Can you guess the number?
-Test your luck and logic with this Java-based Number Guessing Game!
-See if you can outsmart the RNG and score big.
-Ready to take on the challenge?"

----